 I don’t have any recommendation per se for Akihabara as I think that it is worth it to explore the whole neighbour as the atmosphere is different from the other neighbour in Tokyo.

-Besides, if you’d like to try a Maid Café then it is definitely there.
+Besides, if you’d like to try a Maid Café, then it is there.

 Mt Takao is the perfect day trip for a hike only 45 min away from Tokyo.
-I have a whole post about it if you want to know more about it, read it here!
+I have a whole post about it if you want to know more about it, read my Hiking Mt Takao Guide here!